nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Advanced-KF-Portal-Queries/KF_12_CheckingQueries.md

 ![Table View](../images-kf/KidsFirstPortal_37.png "Table View")

-Clicking on a Participant ID takes you to a summary page that lists all the associated Clinical and Biospecimens data for that Participant.
-Click on the Clinical tab.
+Clicking on a Participant ID takes you to a summary page that lists all the associated clinical and biospecimens data for that Participant.
+Click on the "Clinical" tab.

 ![Clinical Tab](../images-kf/KidsFirstPortal_36.png "Clinical Tab")